 So in using the same example, while notarizing a document with an expired ID may be allowed according to the state’s notarial laws, it may NOT be allowed by the lender.

-Not only because of the PATRIOT act or customer verification form that is in almost every set of loan docs, but because it ultimately protects you as a signing agent.
+Not only because of the PATRIOT Act or customer verification form that is in almost every set of loan documents, but because it ultimately protects you as a notary loan signing agent.

 Mortgage fraud should not be taken lightly.